It’s Never Too Late To Be Fit

 Calculate your Target Heart Range by subtracting your age from 220 for women

-and 226 for men and multiplying your answer by 60 percent and by 80 percent.
+and 226 for men and multiplying your answer by 60 percent and then by 80 percent.

 The lower number suggests a safe rate for beginners, while the higher number